Wenish/SharepointListItemCrud/README.md

     Title': "new List Item"
 }

-//In the options u can define a success and error Callback (not required) var options = {
+//In the options u can define a success callback and error callback (not required) var options = {
     successCallback: function (data) {
      console.log(data)